Prenatal Genetic Testing: What You Need to Know for Your Pregnancy

-Testing can also give parents and doctors a heads up on symptoms to watch for.
-Having the information in advance that, say, the baby has a 25 percent chance of developing Cystic fibrosis, allows doctors to test for it as part of the baby’s newborn screening, and closely monitor it in the first few months of life, even before symptoms arise.
+Prenatal genetic testing can also give parents and doctors a heads up.
+Having the information in advance that a baby has a 25 percent chance of developing Cystic fibrosis, allows doctors to test for it as part of the baby’s newborn screening.
 With Cystic fibrosis, early identification and treatment are key to controlling many of the symptoms, enabling children to live longer, healthier lives.
-In short, genetic testing during pregnancy gives you more information about medical decisions you may have to make in the future.
+Essentially, genetic testing during pregnancy gives you more information about medical decisions you may have to make in the future.

 “Testing” is essentially a global term for all the various ways your partner can be poked, prodded or scanned.
 The two subcategories to testing are screening and diagnostic tests.
 Screening tests are usually the first to be done.
 They will use the mother’s blood serum and a specialized ultrasound to determine the risks of certain genetic issues.
 While it’s technically correct to call chromosomal screening a genetic test, since all genetic material is contained in chromosomes, Dr. Ira Jaffe, OB/GYN at Rosh Maternal & Fetal Medicine in New York City recommends sticking to the term chromosomal, to avoid confusion.
 Chromosomal testing is the standard blood test that expectant mothers do at 10 weeks to check for the presence of extra chromosomes, and therefore the potential risk of conditions including Down syndrome.
 Based on the results, or if the mother is 35 or older, expecting parents may opt for additional tests done on the fetus itself.
 They come with a tremendous caveat: the results of screening can only tell if there is an increased risk.
 It does not mean your child is necessarily afflicted by a genetic disorder even with higher risk indications.